THE STRUCTURE AND FUNCTION OF NEURONS

 MOTOR NEURONS: These are multipolar and are located in the central nervous system, with their axons extending outside it.
 This is the most common type of neuron and transmits information from the brain to the body's muscles.

-They are multipolar in structure.
+RELAY NEURONS: They are multipolar in structure.
 Their axons connect only to the nearby sensory and motor neurons.
 They facilitate the transmission of signals between neurons.

-In chemical synapses, the action potential affects other neurons through a gap between the two neurons, known as the synapse.
+CHEMICAL SYNAPSE: In chemical synapses, the action potential affects other neurons through a gap between the two neurons, known as the synapse.
 The action potential is conducted along the axon to a postsynaptic terminal, where it initiates the release of neurotransmitters.
 These neurotransmitters excite postsynaptic neurons, which generate action potentials of their own.

-WHAT IS A NEURON
+WHAT IS A NEURON?

 Consciousness, mobility and sensory perception are all the result of brain activity.
 The brain is composed of glial cells, including astrocytes.
 Among these cells are neurons – specialised cells whose function is to communicate and process information from the environment to the brain and vice versa.
 It does this by enabling neurons to communicate with one another via electrical and chemical signals.
+The human body is made up of trillions of cells.
+The human brain contains approximately 100 billion neurons, and each neuron is connected to approximately 1000 other neurons.
+This creates highly complex neural networks that confer the brain's impressive processing capabilities.
+Neurons are essential components of a vast communication system within the body.

 Neurons are the oldest and longest cells in the body!
 You have many of the same neurons for your entire existence.
 Although other cells are replaced, many neurons are not.
 In fact, you have fewer neurons when you are old than when you are young.
 Neurons can be pretty large - neurons that control the spine can be several feet long!
+For communication between neurons to occur, an electrical impulse must trigger the release of chemicals.
+These chemicals, called neurotransmitters, allow other neurons in a circuit to be switched on or off.
+Ultimately, neurons communicating with each other are why humans can walk, talk, see, think, laugh, get angry, breathe, and sleep (amongst many other things).

 Neurons are specialised cells that carry neural information throughout the body.
 Neurons can be one of three types: sensory, relay, or motor.
 Neurons typically consist of a cell body, dendrites and an axon.
 Dendrites at one end of the neuron receive signals from other neurons or sensory receptors.
-Dendrites are connected to the cell body, the control centre of the neuron.
+Dendrites are connected to the cell body, the neuron's control centre.
 From the cell body, the impulse is carried along the axon, where it terminates at the axon terminal.
 In many nerves, including those in the brain and spinal cord, there is an insulating layer that forms around the axon – the myelin sheath.
 This allows nerve impulses to transmit more rapidly along the axon.
 If the myelin sheath is damaged, conduction slows.
-The length of a neuron can vary from a few millimetres up to one metre.
+The length of a neuron can vary from a few millimetres to one metre.

 SENSORY, RELAY AND MOTOR NEURONS